zlaski/loudgain/README.md

 loudgain implements a subset of mp3gain's command-line options, which means that it can be used as a drop-in replacement in some situations.

+**Note:** loudgain will _not_ modify the actual audio data, but instead just write ReplayGain _tags_ if so requested.
+It is up to the player to interpret these. (_Hint:_ In some players, you need to enable this feature.)

 [EBU]: https://tech.ebu.ch/loudness
 [ITU]: http://www.itu.int/rec/R-REC-BS.1770/en